What Are 6 Benefits of Retelling Nursery Rhymes?

 Listen to how these rhymes have been extended.
 Use your imagination.
 What new verses can you create?

 We often recite rhymes with automaticity and don’t even consider the words that are spoken.
 I caught myself when I started singing, “It’s raining, it’s pouring; the old man is snoring.
 He bumped his head, and he went to bed, and he couldn’t get up in the morning.”
-I tend not to read into the text but use it as a story.
+I tend not to read too much into the text, but instead use it as a story.
 We talk about what’s happening in the story and sometimes create our own context.

 10 Dark and Disturbing Origins of Popular Nursery Rhymes